onliseguros/docs/content/docs/guides/paginate-lists.md

 responses for each page.
 It guarantees that when asking for other pages, the API will return only the exact "next" or "previous" resources, avoiding returning recently created or updated, repeating resources.

-For example, image the following response for the first page:
+For example, imagine the following response for the first page:

 ```json
 {